AI Supply Chain Attacks: The Supply Chain Is the Surface

 How does this relate to AI agent security?

 AI agents that install packages, fetch URLs, or connect to MCP servers compose trust relationships at runtime.
-Each operation is individually authorized.
+Each operation carries its own permission grant.
 The composition of those operations can produce unauthorized behavior, as demonstrated by silent egress (agent-level), Clinejection (CI/CD-level), and this attack (supply-chain-level).
 Runtime behavioral monitoring, domain allowlisting, and credential isolation address the composition gap at different layers of the stack.14

 Sources